NormB/colima-services/wiki/Service-Configuration.md

 ## Overview

-This page documents the configuration for all services in the colima-services environment.
+This page documents the configuration for all services in the devstack-core environment.
 Each service follows the Vault-first architecture pattern where credentials are stored in Vault and fetched at runtime via wrapper scripts.

 **Configuration Principles:**
 - No hardcoded secrets in configuration files